Sustainable markets

 Sustainable markets are defined as systems or institutions where the exchange of goods and services occurs with a sustainable, ethical, and environmentalist mindset.
-Sustainable markets differ from traditional economic markets as they aim to diminish the effects of natural resource degradation, environmental pollution, and safe labor practices.
+Sustainable markets differ from traditional economic markets as they aim to diminish the effects of natural resource degradation, environmental pollution, and promote safe labor practices.

 Transition to sustainable markets

 In order to transition to sustainable markets, the use of market governance mechanisms (MGMs) to change the behavior of economic actors has been considered.
 Examples of sustainable market MGMs include fair trade certifications, sustainable production reporting, carbon taxes, pollution control subsidies, and payments for ecosystem services.

-Progress
+History

-In the past, the sustainable market discussion was limited only to theorizing how to best reach sustainability goals like carbon neutrality.
-However, in 2022 California governor Gavin Newsom signed The California Climate Commitment which promised to make California Carbon Neutral by 2045.
+In the past, the sustainable market discussion was limited to theories on how to best reach sustainability goals like carbon neutrality.
+In 2022, California governor Gavin Newsom signed The California Climate Commitment which promised to make California Carbon Neutral by 2045.
 Over the next two decades, the Climate Commitment aims to: